-Bosnia and Herzegovina: Gas interconnection with Croatia will enable lower gas prices4.
-July 2019. / SEE Energy News
+Bosnia and Herzegovina: Gas interconnection with Croatia will enable lower gas prices, SEE Energy News

 Minister of Energy, Mining and Industry of the Federation of Bosnia and Herzegovina (FBiH) Nermin Dzindic said that with the construction of 115 kilometers long gas pipeline to Zagvozd in Croatia FBiH will no longer be dependent on Russian natural gas, which will lead to lower price of this energy resource.